ietf-wg-cellar/matroska-specification/subtitles.md

 Each Matroska Block **SHOULD** have a Duration indicating how long the DVB Subtitle Segments in that Block **SHOULD** be displayed.

+## ARIB (ISDB) subtitles

+The specifications for the ARIB B-24 subtitle bitstream format (short: ARIB subtitles) and its storage in MPEG transport streams can be found in the documents [@!ARIB.STD-B24], [@!ARIB.STD-B10], and [@!ARIB.TR-B14].

+### Storage of ARIB subtitles

+#### CodecID

+The CodecID to use is `S_ARIBSUB`.

+#### CodecPrivate

+The CodecPrivate element is three bytes long and has the following structure:

+*    1 byte: component tag (bit string, left bit first)
+*    2 bytes: data component ID (bit string, left bit first)

+The semantics of the component tag are the same as those described in [@!ARIB.STD-B10], part 2, Annex J.
+The semantics of the data component ID are the same as those described in [@!ARIB.TR-B14], fascicle 2, Vol. 3, Section 2, 4.2.8.1.

+#### Storage of ARIB subtitles in Matroska Blocks

+Each Matroska Block consists of one or more ISDB Caption Data Groups as described in chapter 9 "Transmission of caption and superimpose" of [@!ARIB.STD-B24], volume 1, part 3.
+All of the Caption Statement Data Groups in a given Matroska Track **MUST** use the same language index.

+A Data Group is normally shown until a subsequent Group provides instructions to clear it.
+Therefore the Matroska Block **SHOULD NOT** have a Duration.
+A player **SHOULD** display a Data Group within a Matroska Block until its internal duration elapses, or until a subsequent Data Group removes it.